orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 *NOTE: This is not ideal, see [#1840](https://github.com/orbeon/orbeon-forms/issues/1840)*

+When `metadata` is specified, the XML document sent contains metadata per control.
+[This page](https://gist.github.com/orbeon/3684806b0a30a9a5ace9) shows examples based on the Orbeon Forms sample forms.

 `annotate` can contain the following tokens:

 - `error`, `warning`, `info`: XML elements are annotated with information associated with the given level or levels.